 While this works fine for the standard crossing number (though even there one needs an additional argument that shows how to remove self-crossings that can be introduced when swapping arcs), this need not be the case for other crossing number notions.
 For example, consider the pair crossing number in the scenario depicted in the right picture of Figure 1; swapping the arcs, or even just rerouting one of the arcs along the adjacent edge will lead to an increase in the pair crossing number, so the simple local redrawing moves common for cr do not seem to work.
-It is open whether a per-minimal drawing may have crossings between adjacent edges (this question is equivalent to whether $per < per+$, see the entry on pair crossing number in Section 3).
+It is open whether a pcr-minimal drawing may have crossings between adjacent edges (this question is equivalent to whether $pcr < pcr+$, see the entry on pair crossing number in Section 3).

-4The first paper to define crossing number for arbitrary graphs also defined rectilinear crossing number [274].
+4The first paper to define crossing number for arbitrary graphs also defined rectilinear crossing number [300].

-5Recent examples defining crossing number as pcr include textbooks in combinatorics [526, 517, 538], and books in algorithms and complexity [50, 310, 42, 46].
+5Recent examples defining crossing number as pcr include textbooks in combinatorics [572, 580, 592], and books in algorithms and complexity [49, 53, 57, 343].